nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 OpenThread CLI is integrated into the system shell accessible over serial connection.
 To indicate a Thread command, the ``ot`` keyword needs to precede the command.

-The amount of commands you can test depends on the application configuration.
+The number of commands you can test depends on the application configuration.
 The CLI sample comes with the :ref:`full set of OpenThread functionalities <thread_ug_feature_sets>` enabled (:kconfig:`CONFIG_OPENTHREAD_NORDIC_LIBRARY_MASTER`).

 If used alone, the sample allows you to test the network status.
-It is recommended to use at least two development kits running the same sample to be able to test communication.
+It is recommended to use at least two development kits running the same sample for testing the communication.

 .. _ot_cli_sample_diag_module: